Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Experimental Results

 \section{Experimental Results}

 We apply our model DPKL, to various classification and regression tasks in the small data regime.
-All models are implemented in TensorFlow \citep{abadi2016tensorflow} on a Titan X GPU with 3072 CUDA cores.
-Following \citep{liu2016stein} we use the RBF kernel as the kernel $\kappa$ between model parameters $\weights$ with bandwidth chosen according to the median heuristic described in their work since it causes $\sum_{j}\wtkernel(\weights,\weights_j) \simeq 1$ for all $\weights$, leading $\wtkernel$ to behave like a probability distribution.
+All models are implemented in TensorFlow \citep{abadi2016tensorflow}.
+We use the SE kernel everywhere as the kernel $\kappa$ between DPKL model parameters $\weights$ with bandwidth chosen according to the median heuristic described in \citep{liu2016stein}.
+The Code for the experiments is available at \href{https://github.com/ankurmallick/DPKL}{https://github.com/ankurmallick/DPKL}.